mindee/mindee-api-dotnet/docs/invoices_v4.md

 ```

 ## Total Amount
-**TotalAmount**: The total amount paid: includes taxes, tips, fees, and other charges.
+**TotalAmount**: The total amount of the invoice: includes taxes, tips, fees, and other charges.

 ```csharp
 System.Console.WriteLine(result.Document.Inference.Prediction.TotalAmount.Value);
 ```

 ## Total Net
-**TotalNet**: The net amount paid: does not include taxes, fees, and discounts.
+**TotalNet**: The net amount of the invoice: does not include taxes, fees, and discounts.

 ```csharp
 System.Console.WriteLine(result.Document.Inference.Prediction.TotalNet.Value);
 ```

 ## Total Tax
-**TotalTax**: The total tax: includes all the taxes paid for this invoice.
+**TotalTax**: The total tax: the sum of all the taxes for this invoice.

 ```csharp
 System.Console.WriteLine(result.Document.Inference.Prediction.TotalTax.Value);